anniezh12/hiring-engineers/answers.md

 ![changing interval](images/collecting-metrics/changing-interval.png)

-To see my custom check I ran the following command in terminal
+To see my custom check I ran the following command in the terminal.

 `$ sudo -u dd-agent -- datadog-agent check custom-check`